Belgian Touring Car Series

 The Belgian Touring Car Series (BTCS) was an endurance touring car racing series based in Belgium.
-It is organised by Speedworld and sanctioned by the Royal Automobile Club Belgium.
-The last BTCS season was in 2011.
+It was organised by Speedworld and sanctioned by the Royal Automobile Club Belgium.
+The series was run for only two years, with the last season being in 2011.

 Race format

-Most meetings consist of two 90-minute heats, with an additional 12-hour race at Circuit de Spa-Francorchamps.
-The 2010 calendar features three races at Spa, three races at Zolder, and one at the French circuit of Dijon-Prenois.
+Most meetings consisted of two 90-minute heats, with an additional 12-hour race at Circuit de Spa-Francorchamps.
+The 2010 calendar featured three races at Spa, three races at Zolder, and one at the French circuit of Dijon-Prenois.

 Cars and classes

-The series is open to silhouette racing cars as well as regular touring cars.
-The Silhoutte classes, S1 and S2, include cars such as the Renault Mégane Trophy, GC Automobile GC-10 V8, Peugeot 406 Silhouette, Peugeot 407 Silhouette, and Volvo S60 BTCS.
-There are four classes for regular touring cars; T1, T2, T3 and T4.
-Prizes are available for the winners of each class.
+The series was open to silhouette racing cars, as well as regular touring cars.
+The Silhoutte classes, S1 and S2, included cars such as the Renault Mégane Trophy, GC Automobile GC-10 V8, Peugeot 406 Silhouette, Peugeot 407 Silhouette, and Volvo S60 BTCS.
+There were four classes for regular touring cars; T1, T2, T3 and T4.
+Prizes were available for the winners of each class.